Estherc-ai/market-microstructure-frameworks/README.md

 ## 📊 Retrospective Session Log (System Verification)

-This section archives high-level retrospective case studies to demonstrate how these theoretical frameworks apply to real-world market sessions.
+This section archives retrospective case studies to demonstrate how these theoretical frameworks apply to real-world market sessions.
 Looking back at closed historical data provides an educational review of how order flow operates across major indices.

 ### 🔬 Session Review: May 22, 2026 ($NDX / MNQ)